Redocly/create-openapi-repo/README.md

 <img src="./logo.png" width="500px"/>
 </p>

-Need to write or contribute to an OpenAPI definition? `create-openapi-repo` can help you structure your OpenAPI repository into a multi-file [directory structure](https://github.com/Redocly/create-openapi-repo#directory-structure).
+Need to write or contribute to an OpenAPI definition? `create-openapi-repo` can help with that!

  - Structure your OpenAPI repository using a multi-file [directory structure](https://github.com/Redocly/create-openapi-repo#directory-structure).
 This makes it easier to navigate and maintain your OpenAPI definition.
  - Author content using your favorite text editor.